boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-3-basic-nexus-scripting.md

 Let&#39;s confirm what version of Groovy is being used.

-1. Login to Nexus (localhost:8081) using admin/admin123.
+1. Login to Nexus (localhost:8081 or the port of your choosing) using admin/admin123.

 1. Click the gear icon to get the administration options
  ![gear](../images/step-3.1-gear.png)